 The facts about homeless veterans are astounding.
-Just last year, a report was issued in December 2017: for the first time in seven years, the number of homeless veterans increased, mostly seen on the West Coast.
-The majority are male (with 9% being female) and, for the most part, the majority are single, live in urban areas, have alcohol or substance abuse issues, and suffer from mental illness.
+Just last year, a report was issued in December 2017: for the first time in seven years, homeless veterans increased, mostly seen on the West Coast.
+The majority are male (with 9% being female).
+For the most part, most are single, live in urban areas, have alcohol or substance abuse issues, and suffer from mental illness.
 Over 11% of the adult homeless population alone are veterans.
-Let me say that again: 11% of the adult homeless population are veterans who have served their country.
-What you might find more shocking is that 30% of all homeless people in the United States are families.
+Again: 11% of the adult homeless population are veterans who have served their country.
+You might find it more shocking that 30% of all homeless people in the United States are families.

 Will is an Iraq War veteran and lost his wife.
 It was so long ago that his daughter, Tom (Thomasin McKenzie, a real find here), can’t remember her.
 They go into town only when they need to pick up medication from the local VA hospital and sell the medications for some cash to buy supplies.
-When Tom is spotted by a local jogger, the police and social services apprehend them to crack down on the homeless population on public land.
+When a local jogger spots Tom, the police and social services apprehend them to crack down on the homeless population on public land.
 Will and Tom can’t seem to find a place off the grid without some do-gooder trying to help them, especially since they haven’t asked.
-Soon, they are off and about again looking for a place to call their own.
+Soon, they are off and about again, looking for a place to call their own.

-Leave No Trace was directed by Debra Granik and adapted from the novel My Abandonment by Peter Rock; Granik has cut her teeth in film by working as a cinematographer in documentaries and shorts films before her debut of Down to the Bone.
-The result is a grounded feel that feels honest, with no trace sensationalism.
+Leave No Trace was directed by Debra Granik and adapted from the novel My Abandonment by Peter Rock; Granik has cut her teeth in the film by working as a cinematographer in documentaries and shorts films before her debut Down to the Bone.
+The result is a grounded feel that feels honest, with no trace of sensationalism.
 Courtesy of cinematographer Michael McDonough, Leave No Trace provides some of the most soulful shots of nature in recent memory.
-The use of the natural lights, colours, and shadows of the Pacific Northwest landscape are used as characters all their own.
+The natural lights, colors, and shadows of the Pacific Northwest landscape are used as characters all their own.

-Thomasin McKenzie’s eyes are a gateway to what her character is thinking, and the very definition of “Less is more.”
-With one stoic look you can see she is torn between wanting to take care of her father and her own natural autonomy and desire for more from life.
+Thomasin McKenzie’s eyes are a gateway to her character’s thinking and the very definition of “Less is more.”
+With one stoic look, you can see she is torn between wanting to take care of her father and her own natural autonomy and desire for more from life.
 Her performance feels authentically real and doesn’t have a false note in it.
 Just look at Granik’s previous film and Jennifer Lawrence’s first, Winter’s Bone.
-She knows how to draw out great performances from young and inexperienced actors and most importantly, writes strong female characters.
-McKenzie is sensational in her first lead role (and only third film on her resume) and has a bright future ahead of her.
+She knows how to draw out great performances from young and inexperienced actors and, most importantly, writes strong female characters.
+McKenzie is sensational in her first lead role (and only the third film on her resume) and has a bright future ahead of her.

 A lot has been made of this father-daughter relationship between Will and Tom.
 The fact of the matter is it’s not a healthy one.
 And you know what, that’s okay.
 This isn’t your feel-good film or summer thriller.
-Will is suffering from mental illness that is preventing him from making a proper home for his daughter.
+Will has a mental illness that is preventing him from making a proper home for his daughter.
 That is child abuse.
 That’s honest.
 That’s real.
 It’s practically an imperfectly perfect look at mental illness.
-This is what separates the Skyscrapers of the world with films that transcend the medium.
-That’s what Leave No Trace is, a compassionate piece of artistic film-making at its very best.
+This is what separates the Skyscrapers of the world from films that transcend the medium.
+That’s what Leave No Trace is a compassionate piece of artistic film-making at its very best.